-The fact that a boy is an Eagle Scout has always carried with it a special significance, not only in Scouting but also as he enters higher education, business or industry, and community service.
+The fact that a youth is an Eagle Scout has always carried with it a special significance, not only in Scouting but also as they enter higher education, business or industry, and community service.

-Not every boy who joins a Boy Scout troop earns the Eagle Scout rank.
-In fact, only 4 percent of all Boy Scouts do so.
-More than 1.2 million Boy Scouts have earned the rank since 1911, and they make up only 0.512% of the U.S. male population.
+Not every youth who joins a Scouts BSA troop earns the Eagle Scout rank.
+In fact, only 5% of all Scouts do so.
+More than 1.5 million Scouts have earned the rank between 1911 and 2022.
 Eagle Scouts are a special breed!

-This page is dedicated to the youth who strive to become a part of the small percent of young men who reach Scouting's highest achievement.
+This page is dedicated to the youth who strive to become a part of the small percent of youth who reach Scouting's highest achievement.

 Congratulations!
 You've earned the Life Scout rank and are ready to begin your Eagle Scout Service Project.
-Before you take the first step, carefully read the information on this page and print the documents and materials you'll need.
+Before you take the first step, carefully read the information on this page.
+Copy and save the required documents to your computer.

-To meet National Boy Scout requirements, you must have your Eagle Scout Service Project Proposal approved by an Eagle Project Counselor before you begin your work.
+To meet National Scouts BSA requirements, you must have your Eagle Scout Service Project Proposal approved by an Eagle Project Counselor before you begin your work.
 Click here for a listing of approved Eagle Project Counselors or ask your unit leader for a reference.

 You must use an Eagle Service Project Counselor in current standing from the approved list.
 There are no other approved counselors.

-Choose an Eagle Project Counselor, then call and make an appointment to meet with him/her immediately.
-Your counselor will assist you as develop a project proposal and continue to work with you as your Eagle Project Coach to help you develop a final plan.
+Choose an Eagle Project Counselor, then call and make an appointment to meet with them immediately.
+Your counselor will assist you as you develop a project proposal and continue to work with you as your Eagle Project Coach to help you develop a Project Plan.

-The ESAA achieves this purpose by retaining its 18 year old Eagle Scouts and recruiting as many as possible older Eagle Scouts to become Scouting volunteers, by supporting activities within the Council that promote the Scouts, advancement along the trail to Eagle, and by giving recognition to the young men who earn the rank of Eagle Scout.
+The ESAA achieves this purpose by retaining its 18 year old Eagle Scouts and recruiting as many as possible older Eagle Scouts to become Scouting volunteers, by supporting activities within the council that promote the Scouts, advancement along the trail to Eagle, and by giving recognition to the youth who earn the rank of Eagle Scout.

 When you receive your Eagle rank and are 18 years old, you will be eligible for membership in this local association.
-Applications are available at the Council service center or from any ESAA member.
+Applications are available at the council Service Ccenter or from any ESAA member.
 ESAA is the only local organization of Eagle Scouts.
 For more information, visit our Website.